15 Best Tools for Pool Service Companies to Manage and Grow in 2026

 • Route optimization (basic, not pool-route-specific)

-• Integration with QuickBooks, Stripe, and 20+ other platforms
+• Integration with QuickBooks, Stripe, and dozens of other platforms

 • Mobile app for iOS and Android

-Best for: Pool service companies with 1-15 employees that want professional client-facing tools (quoting, Client Hub, automated notifications) without the complexity of enterprise platforms like ServiceTitan.
-Jobber is also a strong choice for companies that offer multiple services (pool maintenance + landscaping, or pool + pest control) because the platform is not locked into pool-specific workflows.
+Best for: Pool companies with 1-15 employees that want professional client-facing tools (quoting, Client Hub, automated notifications) without the complexity of enterprise platforms.
+Also strong for shops that offer multiple services (pool plus landscaping, or pool plus pest control) because the platform is not locked into pool workflows.

 Tradeoff: No chemical tracking.
 No water chemistry calculators.
-No LSI calculations.
-No dosing recommendations.
-Pool technicians still need a separate method for logging water readings and calculating chemical additions.
-This is the fundamental gap of every general field service platform on this list.
-The route optimization is basic compared to pool-specific sequencing, and Jobber's per-user add-on costs ($29/user/month above the plan limit) can escalate the bill quickly for larger teams.
-A 10-person team on Grow ($199/month) plus the AI Receptionist ($99/month) and extra users ($145/month for 5 additional users) reaches $443/month before payment processing fees.
+No LSI math.
+Pool techs still need a separate method for logging readings and computing chemical additions.
+This is the fundamental gap of every general field service platform here.

 7. Housecall Pro: Best for Payment Processing and Client Communication

-Housecall Pro is a general field service platform built primarily for HVAC, plumbing, and cleaning businesses, but used by some pool companies for its strong payment processing and client communication features.
-The platform makes it easy for technicians to collect payment in the field via card reader, and the automated follow-up system sends review requests after completed jobs.
+Housecall Pro is a general field service platform built primarily for HVAC, plumbing, and cleaning businesses, used by some pool companies for its strong payment processing and client communication.
+The platform makes it easy for techs to collect card payments in the field, and the automated follow-up sends review requests after completed jobs.

 Key features: